Frequently Asked Questions

 Orion is simply the fastest browser on Mac.
 We took the same WebKit

-core web engine (also used by Safari) and built a lightweight
+core web engine (also used by Safari) and built a snappy, lightweight

 Orion is also a truly zero telemetry browser, with a built-in

 blocker.
-Orion has the highest possible protection for user's privacy on the web, by default.
+Orion has the highest possible protection for your privacy on the web, by default.

 And finally, extensions!
-Orion has native support for Chrome/Firefox
+Orion has native support for both Chrome and Firefox

-extensions, the largest browser extensions ecosystem in the world.
-With Orion you will be able to literally one-click install your favorite extensions, without their
+extensions.
+This means that Orion users will have access to unprecedented number of extensions, basically making it the largest browser extensions ecosystem in the world.
+With Orion you will be able to one-click install

 makes for a huge difference in what you can do on the web